 We stopped for lunch in Eurong, one of the few inhabited places on the island and the closest thing to a “town”, before heading to the star attraction of Fraser for the rest of the afternoon: Lake McKenzie.

 To be honest, I was setting myself up to be disappointed by Lake McKenzie.
 I thought it would be overcrowded and overhyped, though I was glad the weather had cleared up since the morning.
 I needn’t have worried, because this place is beautiful!

 There was one other tour on the beach along with a few families dotted around, but for the most part we had the lake to ourselves!
-A few friends swam across to one of the sides, and reported back quite a while later that it was further than they realised.
+A few friends swam across to one of the sides, and reported back quite a long time later that it was considerably further than they realised.

 The lake is unique in that it’s made up of pure silica instead of sand, which means it’s so soft.
+(And also really good for your skin!)
+In fact, here and Whitehaven Beach in the Whitsundays are two of the only places in the world you can find pure silica.
 We had a really good afternoon here splashing around in the lake and sunbathing on the beach – a perfect end to what had been a really enjoyable tour!

 And what made it even more perfect?
 The sunset as we sailed back to the mainland of Australia – complete with dolphins! (although none of my dolphin pictures showed the sunset as well as this one.)

-So really, apart from the fact I think we should have done Lake Wabby instead of the tea tree lake (and I’ve been googling to try to find the name of it and can’t find it ANYWHERE, which I think goes to show what’s more famous!), my only disappointment with Fraser Island was that we didn’t see any dingoes.
+So really, apart from the fact I think we should have done Lake Wabby instead of the tea tree lake (and I’ve been googling to try to find the name of it and can’t find it ANYWHERE, which I think goes to show what’s more famous!
+Though I think it may be Lake Boomanjin), my only disappointment with Fraser Island was that we didn’t see any dingoes.